awslabs/aws-fpga-app-notes/reInvent18_Developer_Workshop/SDAccelGUI_INTRO.md

     ```
     > Note that the first invocation of the SDx GUI on a given AWS instance will not be instantaneous but subsequent invocations will be much faster.

+* You will be greeted with welcome screen.
+In the welcome screen click on **Create a New SDx project**

 * In the **Project Type** window, select **Application** and click **Next**.

 * In the **Create a New SDx project** window in the **Project name** field, type **Test** and click **Next**.